-A new law recently passed by Congress and signed by President Trump has been making headlines over the past few months.
-This “Right to Try” law allows terminally ill patients to request an investigational drug that has completed Phase I trials directly from a pharmaceutical company.
+In 2018, a law passed by Congress and signed by President Trump made headlines.
+This “Right to Try” law allows terminally ill patients to request an investigational drug that has completed Phase I clinical trials directly from a pharmaceutical company.
 A physician must support the request and forty states already had a similar law.
 At first glance this sounds like a great idea and law.
-However, is it?
+But is it?

-Let’s take a step back to what is called the Expanded Access or Compassionate Use program currently in place at the FDA.
+Firstly, let’s take a step back to what is called the Expanded Access or Compassionate Use program currently in place at the FDA.
 Compassionate Use also allows a patient to request usage of a medicine not yet FDA-approved, but in clinical trials.
-The request goes straight through the FDA, which, if it approves the request, provides guidance on how to administer the drug and what information it already knows about its safety and potential side effects.
-While the FDA has been criticized as being slow and not granting many requests, data has shown that the process typically only took 24 to 48 hours and that over 90% of requests were actually approved by the FDA.
+In this situation the request goes straight through the FDA, which, if it approves the request, provides guidance on how to administer the drug and what information it already knows about its safety and potential side effects.
+The FDA has been criticized as being slow and not granting many requests.
+However, data has shown that the process typically only took 24 to 48 hours.
+And over 90% of requests were actually approved by the FDA.
 Once the request clears the FDA, it is up to the pharmaceutical company to make its decision.

 The concern is that this process could ultimately hurt patients.
 Not only is FDA information not shared, but Right to Try could open the door to companies more concerned about selling or promoting their drug than with patient safety.
 As it is not clear under this new law who will pay for the drug or the administration of that drug, images of the so-called “snake oil” salesman comes to mind.
 Could a company charge an exorbitant price for an unproven drug that could do more harm than good?
 It really isn’t clear.

-Hopefully, these requests made under the Right to Try law are documented so we can see if concerns about patient safety are warranted and craft regulations to implement the law in a way that keeps patient safety in mind.
+Hopefully, these requests made under the Right to Try law are documented.
+That way, we can see if concerns about patient safety are warranted, and craft regulations to implement the law in a way that keeps patient safety in mind.

-For more information, see a recording of our Facebook Live “Right to Try” presentation with Holly Lynch Fernandez Lynch from the University of Pennsylvania.
+For more information, below is a recording of our Facebook Live “Right to Try” presentation with Holly Fernandez Lynch from the University of Pennsylvania.